Founding partners

 Further Information

-What is Ocean Census?
+What is the Ocean Census?

-Ocean Census is the largest programme in history to discover life in our ocean, heralding a new era of pioneering research and scientific exploration to accelerate species discovery and protection.
+The Ocean Census is the largest programme in history to discover life in our ocean, heralding a new era of pioneering research and scientific exploration to accelerate species discovery and protection.
 Recent technological advances in high resolution imaging, DNA sequencing, and machine learning mean scientists can now massively accelerate the process.

 This will revolutionise our understanding of marine life, which lies largely undiscovered beneath the waves.
 Today, scientists believe they have described little over 10% of the species that exist.
 It is believed there are 2.2 million species in our ocean, to date about 240,000 have been described.